 Many types of irrigation systems wet only a fraction of the soil surface.
 For example, for a trickle irrigation system, the fraction of the surface wetted, Fw, may be only 0.4.
 For furrow irrigation systems, the fraction of the surface wetted may range from 0.3 to 0.8.

-Irrigation efficiency is the percentage of the supplied water available for ET consumption.
+Irrigation efficiency is the percentage of the supplied water available for evapotranspiration.
+The remainder goes to groundwater, runoff or evaporation.
+If 100% is available, leave blank.

-Of the supplied water NOT available for evapotranspiration (100% - Irrigation Efficiency), Loss to Groundwater is the percent that infiltrates to groundwater.
+Of the supplied water NOT available for evapotranspiration (100% - Irrigation Efficiency), Loss to Groundwater is the percent that infiltrates to groundwater, unless constrained by Maximum Percolation Rate.
 That which does not infiltrate or run off is assumed to evaporate.
+NOTE: MABIA already calculates evaporation and infiltration, so this is in addition to that.

 See also: MABIA Calculation Algorithms